 Since no one believes leftover king cake exists, consider it in excess, stale, or just for fun and enjoy these 10 USES FOR KING CAKE:

-3. Dip cut sides of sliced king cake into beaten egg with vanilla, and cinnamon.
-Cook cut sides on buttered non-stick griddle or pan over medium heat until browned.
+Dip cut sides of sliced king cake into beaten egg with vanilla, and cinnamon.
+Cook cut sides on buttered non-stick griddle over medium heat until browned.
 Works well with both plain or filled king cakes.
 The icing begins to melt making a syrupy glaze!

-5. Use thin king cake slices to fill a buttered ramekin or small casserole dish.
-Layer with beaten milk and eggs and bake for a king cake stratta or a bread pudding.
+Use thin king cake slices to fill a buttered ramekin or small casserole dish.
+Layer with beaten milk and eggs and bake for a king cake strata or make a bread pudding.

-6. This one definitely brings a stale king cake back to life!
+This one definitely brings a stale king cake back to life!
 If you like a double stuffed pizza this one is for you.
 Roll out crescent dough.
 Spread with whipped or softened cream cheese.
 Cut large slices of king cake.
 Place king cake onto dough.
 Wrap securely.
 Bake 375* 12-15 minutes.
-I like to brush mine with Irish Cream Liqueur powdered sugar glaze and top with pecans for last 2 minutes.
+For an extra treat, brush with an Irish Cream powdered sugar glaze and top with pecans for the last 2 minutes.

-7. Crumble king cake or use processor to make king cake crumbs.
-For every cup of crumbs add 1 TBSP (or more) of dark rum.
+Crumble king cake or use processor to make king cake crumbs.
 Let sit 10 minutes.
-Use a tablespoon to scoop mixture and roll into balls.
-Roll balls into minced pecans, shredded coconut, or color granulated sugar.
+Use a tablespoon to scoop mixture.
+Roll into balls.
+Roll balls into minced pecans, shredded coconut, or color granulated sugar, if desired.
 Cover.
 Store at room temperature.
 Gets better with time!
+(If using granulated sugar, roll right before enjoying.)

-8. Add a slice of king cake, ice cream, and milk to a blender for a king cake milkshake!
+8. King Cake Milkshake: Add a slice of king cake, ice cream, and milk to a blender for a king cake milkshake, like we did with leftover pie.

 Speaking of sandwiches, out of this whole tray of king cake treats, do you know what is missing?
 The one treat that got a whole news station talking.
 Here is the coup de grace king cake treat-